JeffBoss625/peep-rpg/info/attack.md

 3. The defender defends

-   * Experienced and dexterous defenders will attempt to avoid by stepping away or to the side.
+   * Experienced and dexterous defenders will attempt to **avoid** by stepping away or to the side.
      Trained fighters, thieves and assassins, samorai, get bonuses over other classes.

-   * If that is not enough, the defender will attempt to deflect with shield or weapon.
-The weight of the item used to block along with experience blocking with the item will increase odds
+   * If the attack cannot be avoided, the defender will attempt to **block** with shield, bracers, or weapon.
+The lightness of the item used to deflect along with experience blocking with the item and defender's class dexterity and experience will increase odds.

-4. If a defender's block succeeds, a determination is made if it is a **deflection** or a **block**.
+4. If a defender's **block** succeeds, a determination is made for **deflection**.
+Deflection is the successful redirecting of the attack away from equipment and defender resulting in less damage.

-    * A **deflection** causes little damage to the defender and the defender's equipment.

-    * A **block** will result in a hit to the equipment with **absorbtion** of the item and **damage** to equipment determined by the type of the attack (pierce, slash, crush, fire, ...), the material/construction of the equipment, and the amount of partial deflection that was achieved.
-A blow may be partially or mostly deflected if the deflection roll was high reducing damage to equipment and defender.
+    * A highly successful **deflection** redirects most of the attack away from the defender and his or her equipment.
+Success depends again on class, dexterity, and experience, but also the material used to deflect and the type and weight of the attack.
+Hard smooth materials such as titanium plate have higher deflection rates.
+At the same time, heavy blows with a hammer are much harder to deflect.
+      Partial deflection can be thought of as redirecting much, but not all, of the damage away from vital or sensitive areas of the body.

+    * Any portion of attack that is not deflected is then calculated for **absorbtion**

+      **Absorbtion** is determined by the equipment blocking the blow.
+Heavier equipment with hard material will absorb more than light soft material.
+The best equipment will absorb a large amount of power even from a heavy strike without sustaining noticable damage.
+But powerful hits from heavy weapons will damage most normal equipment.
+Type and thickness of **material**, weapon and type of attack (pierce, slash, crush, fire, ...), as well as **construction** factors will determine how much power
+      is absorbed,
+      how much passes through and how much **damage** is done to the equipment that absorbed the blow.
+Slashing weapons do more damage to leather and cloth than crushing weapons, for example.
+      Thick felt can absorb some damage from heavy crushing attacks, and so on.

-      For blocks, the portion of damage and force that penetrates the item may hit underlying layers of protection such as an arming doublet undershirt.
-That item may absorb and take some damage before the damage then affects the defender.
+      For blocks, the portion of damage and force that penetrates the item may hit underlying layers of protection such as an arming doublet undershirt which in turn may absorb some damage before the remaining power of the attack then affects the defender.

     For example: